Your Guide to the New and Improved Nutrition Facts Label

 The bolder serving size tells what a single portion of food may be for most people.
 Be aware that the serving sizes listed may not be the same as the serving size on your kidney diet plan.
 Talk with your kidney dietitian about using serving sizes to meet your needs.
 See Putting it All Together below for portion sizes for CKD.

-Calories tell the energy found in a serving of the food.
-If you are trying to lose weight, you may be looking for foods with less calories per serving.
-If you need to gain weight, look for foods with more calories per serving.
-Ask your dietitian what is best for you.
+The larger and bolder font for calories makes it easier to find.
+Calories tell you how much energy is found in a serving of food.
+If you are trying to lose weight, you may be looking for foods with fewer calories per serving.
+If you need to gain weight, look for more calories per serving.
+Ask your kidney dietitian what is best for you.

 Protein is very important for keeping you healthy.
-Use the label, looking at the grams of protein listed.
-Each 7 grams listed equals one ounce of protein, or one meat serving on a diet exchange system.
+Every 7 grams listed equals one ounce of protein or one meat serving on your diet plan.
+For example:

 Ask your dietitian how much protein you need daily.

 People with kidney disease may have to limit potassium intake.
 For lower potassium, look for foods with no more than 200 mg potassium per serving.
 Ask your kidney dietitian how much potassium you need daily.

 Phosphorus is not required on the Nutrition Facts Label.
 Even if phosphorus is not listed there still may be phosphorus in the food.
 To look for hidden phosphorus in foods - check the ingredient list for words with PHOS; for example: phosphoric acid, tricalcium phosphate, etc. These are phosphate additives and are more readily absorbed than naturally occurring phosphorus.
 Ask your kidney dietitian about your phosphorus needs.
 Some foods with higher levels may be on your plan if they are good sources of protein.

 To look for hidden phosphorus in foods - check the ingredient list for words with PHOS; for example: phosphoric acid, tricalcium phosphate, etc. These are phosphate additives and are more readily absorbed than naturally occurring phosphorus.